-Hint: because we use a pulley, the force, F also acts vertically on the hook.
-The vertical motion of the hook can therefore be considered under solely this tension force F and the force due to gravity, $m{hook}g$.
+Hint: because we use a pulley, the force, F also acts vertically on the ring.
+The vertical motion of the ring can therefore be considered under solely this tension force F and the force due to gravity, $m{ring}g$.